typelevel/sbt-tpolecat/README.md

 In this mode all development mode options are enabled, and the fatal warnings option (`-Xfatal-warnings` or `-Werror`, depending on the Scala version ) is added.

 You can customise the options that are enabled in this mode by modifying the `tpolecatCiModeOptions` key.
-Default: `tpolecatDevModeOptions.value + ScalacOptions.fatalWarningsOptions`.
+Default: `tpolecatDevModeOptions.value + ScalacOptions.fatalWarningOptions`.

 For example, to disable unused linting you could customise the CI options as follows: